OpenBazaar/openbazaar-go/README.md

 ## Usage

 You can run the server with `go run openbazaard.go start`.
+Ensure you are using at least version `1.10` of Golang, otherwise you might get errors while running.

 ### Options